 As with illegal drugs, prescription pills and over-the-counter drugs are often referred to by nicknames to disguise conversations that might be overheard.
 Common Street Names for Barbiturates are Blue Devil, Barbs, Blockbusters, Christmas Trees, Goof Balls, Pinks, Red Devils, Reds & Blues, Yellow Jackets.

 Barbiturates relax the brain, causing an individual on the drug to appear similar to those intoxicated from alcohol use.
+Some opiates, sleeping pills, and pain medications can cause similar side effects as they all cause the brain to relax.
 Abuse and addiction symptoms vary depending upon an individual’s genetic predisposition, the length of addiction to barbiturates, and the dosage the individual has consumed regularly.
 Signs of barbiturate abuse can include mood, physical, behavioral and physiological symptoms such as:

 Overdose on Barbiturates occurs when an individual takes a large dosage of the drug.
 The individual’s body fails to metabolize the drug fast enough.
 When an overdose occurs, a person’s brain functioning decreases, and they can fall into a coma.